martinjackson/simple-widgets/docs/SearchSortTable.md

   - sortDate          the format of the date for dates that are to be sorted in this column.
 See below.
   - type              the type of data (string or number) that the column is going to contain.
 This is rarely used.

-All the above values is described below.
+All the above values are described below.

 The dataDate field indicates the format of a date field in the data.
 The filterDate field indicates the format of the date on the filter field in the display table.
 The sort date field is the format of the date field to be sorted.
 The searchDate field indicates the format of the date on the search field in the display table.
 The possible date formats are:
   - MM/DD/YYYY